jbhunt/parallel-pyspin/README.md

 For documentation of the installation procedure and basic usage please refer to the repository's [wiki](https://github.com/jbhunt/parallel-pyspin/wiki).
 For questions or general correspondence please send an email to hunt.brian.joshua@gmail.com.

 # Installation #
-To install this package, clone the github repository and run the `setup.py` script
+To install this package, clone the github repository and run the `setup.py` script.
 ```
 cd <wherever you want the repo to live>
 git clone https://github.com/jbhunt/parallel-pyspin.git